Prishvin/microvm/README.md

 https://user-images.githubusercontent.com/371566/117532644-894a5680-aff9-11eb-95a3-7eef6805b61d.mp4

-The interpreter code cnipped is presented on Fig. 1.
+The interpreter code snipped is presented on Fig. 1.
 The VM loops through the available opcodes until in reaches QUIT opcode or program memory bounds.
 A function corresponding to the opcode (see table 1), is called.
 An example implementation of such functions are shown on fig. 2.

 ![image](https://user-images.githubusercontent.com/371566/117548628-0cde6480-b047-11eb-8a13-19e557cc73f1.png)